Dick Taylor

 Richard Clifford Taylor (born 28 January 1943) is an English musician, best known as the guitarist and founder of the Pretty Things.
 Taylor was also a founding member of the Rolling Stones, playing guitar and bass guitar, but left the band to resume his studies at Sidcup Art College.
 While there he formed the Pretty Things in September 1963, which he played with until the band's retirement in 2018.
 As of 2024, he plays lead guitar for the band the Hillmans.

+Early life

+Richard Clifford Taylor was born in Livingstone Hospital, Dartford, and attended Dartford Grammar School.
+While at grammar school, he met Mick Jagger.
+Taylor attended Sidcup Art College, and started playing the guitar when his classmate, Robert Beckwith, bought a ukulele.
+Taylor was into rhythm and blues music, and his influences while at college included Bo Diddley, Jimmy Reed, Muddy Waters, Chuck Berry.